jsampson07/Summer2025-Portfolio/README.md

 - Serve as a transparent log of both accomplishments and challenges.
 - Inspire others to pursue self-directed learning through structured, project-driven exploration.

 Thanks for stopping by!
-Feel free to explore the project directories or reach out with questions or feedback.
+Feel free to explore the project directories or [Email me](mailto:jsampson35@gatech.edu) with questions or feedback.
-📬 [Email me](mailto:jsampson35@gatech.edu) with questions or feedback.